UNDP-Data/visualization-template/README.md

     ```
 5. You should then see the visualization in previews
 6. Once you are happy with the changes just publish the page and you should see it online

+## Available Scripts

+Craco is used to add a cofiguration layer for CRA.
+The primary function is to stop the `build` to have optimized chunks of the built script. _This make the using the script in the Wordpress easier._ The configuration file for Craco is placed in the root folder and called `craco.config.js`
+* `npm run build`: Executes `craco build` and builds the app without chunking the main js script file.
+* `npm run start`: Executes `craco start` and start the local server for local deployment.
+* `npm install`: Installs all the dependencies.

+## Packages/Library Used

+* __React__: React is used as MVC framework.
+* __CRACO__: Craco is used to configure different scripts (See Available Scripts for more details)
+* __styled-components__: Utilises tagged template literals  and the power of CSS, allows to write actual CSS code to style the components in JS/TS.
+* __Various D3 Libraries__: Various D3 libraries are used for visualizations, adding interaction and reading the csv data file.
+* __react-dropdown-select__: Is a dropdown library used for creating different dropdowns.
+* __dom-to-image__: This is used to allow users to download images of various visualization views they create.
+* __lodash__: This is used for manipulating and iterating arrays and objects.